SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 14 April, 2025
+### 📅 Tuesday, 15 April, 2025
 ------
 ### Events
 ------
-Here are some notable events in the USA that happen or have happened on April 14:
+Here are some notable events that have occurred in the USA on April 15:

-- **1910**: First public flight of the Wright Brothers' aircraft, the Wright Flyer, which a few years prior made history.
-- **1943**: The United States Army receives its first order for thousands of B-29 Superfortress bombers during World War II.
-- **1960**: The U.S. conducts nuclear tests at the Nevada Test Site.
+- **1912**: The RMS Titanic, which struck an iceberg, sank in the North Atlantic Ocean.
+While not an event on U.S. soil, it heavily impacted American society and resulted in significant changes to maritime laws.

+- **1947**: Jackie Robinson made history by breaking Major League Baseball's color barrier when he played his first official game with the Brooklyn Dodgers.

-- **1986**
+- **1967**:
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌟 Every day is a fresh start full of possibilities! 🌈🌻"
+"Every day may not be good, but there’s something good in every day. 🌟😊💖"